VocaDB/vocadb/CONTRIBUTING.md

-# How to contribute
-Take a look at the code and [instructions for setting up the development environment](https://github.com/VocaDB/vocadb/wiki/VocaDB-development-environment).

-Any bugs and change requests are to be reported here, on the issues tab.
-If you think you could help, take a look at the list of reported issues, create a fork and you can fix it there and create a pull request back to the main repository.

 # Feature requests
 VocaDB's new feature development is tracked as GitHub issues.
 This includes bug fixes.
 If VocaDB is lacking a feature that you are expecting, you may submit a feature request on GitHub.